|MEETING PLACE:||Vancouver’s Airport South regional airfield (Terminal TBD)|

 Paddle Raft with Oar Assist—The most agile of any boat in the OARS fleet, your guide steers the raft with two hefty oars while the crew wields paddles up front to provide the necessary horsepower.
 Helmets required.
 (Four to eight paddlers)

-Inflatable Kayak (day 2 only)—Inflatable kayaks float low to the water, putting you in touch with the pull of the current and splash of every wave.
+Inflatable Kayak (upper 20 miles only)—Inflatable kayaks float low to the water, putting you in touch with the pull of the current and splash of every wave.
 On most trips, double and single inflatable kayaks are available, depending on group size.
 Helmets always required.

-Our first two nights are at the Bear’s Den basecamp, where you’ll be accommodated in our pre-set tents.
-Beginning day 3, after each active day on the river, we pull ashore to camp for the night.
+Our first two nights are at Bear Camp, where you’ll be accommodated in our safari-style platform tents.
+Beginning day 3, after each active day on the river we pull ashore to camp for the night.
 Upon arrival, our first task is to unload the boats using a bag line of crew and passengers to expedite the process.
 Individuals then collect their waterproof bags and locate an area on the beach to camp for the night.
 On the first night in camp, a crew member will give a demonstration on setting up a tent, which you’ll see is quick and easy.
 The guides will set up the kitchen and central dining/seating area with camp chairs.
 They will also locate a secluded area away from camp to set up the portable toilet, where privacy is assured.